linkerd/website/linkerd.io/content/2/tasks/multicluster.md

   [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 - Each of these clusters should be configured as `kubectl` [contexts](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
-  We'd recommend you use the names `paris` and `london` so that you can follow along with this guide.
+  We'd recommend you use the names `east` and `west` so that you can follow along with this guide.
 It is easy to
   [rename contexts](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-rename-context-em-)
   with `kubectl`, so don't feel like you need to keep it all named this way